 This was how they came up with Coffee Meets Bagel.
 The Kang siblings already had well-paying jobs, but they all decided to quit to give their idea a better chance of succeeding.

-The aspiring business women went to San Francisco, California, to get all the technical resources they needed to start an online platform.
+The aspiring business women moved to San Francisco to get all the technical resources needed to build an online platform.
 In less than a year, CMB was fully developed.

 They saw booming success as their user base and revenue grew rapidly.
 However, just like your typical early startup, the company struggled with cash flow and was losing a million dollars per year.
 Thus, its founders planned to get help from angel investors.